dotnet/training-tutorials/content/csharp/getting-started/lesson-04.md

 ## Empty or null

 It's important to understand the difference between an *empty* string and a *null* string (or other reference type).
 In C#, a variable's value is null if it is not set, or if it has been explicitly set to null.
-A null value typically means the value is not known, or has not yet been set, and is frequently a source of errors in programs, because methods cannot be invoked on null instances of variables.
+A null value typically means the value is not known, or has not yet been set, and is frequently a source of errors in programs, because methods cannot be invoked on null instances of types.
 An empty string is simply a string with a length of zero.
 It's a valid instance of a string, but one that currently has no characters in it.
 Take care when working with nulls in your programs, especially if they may be passed to other methods, and be sure to confirm that arguments your methods work with are not null before working with their members.

 A simple example should help demonstrate the difference between empty and null strings.